8 Ways to Avoid Being Unlikeable

 In an article published in 2009, co-creator of emotional intelligence measure John D. Mayer clarifies the concept.

 Considerate individuals may use high emotional intelligence to better interact with people.
-However, this skill can also serve evil purpose.
+However, this skill can also serve decidedly evil purposes.

 Image credit: Science Daily